Refugee Week

 Further resources:

-• CLPE has created free teaching sequences for a range of high-quality picture books that explore the refugee experience.
-The teaching notes are aimed at KS2 pupils and can be downloaded with a free introductory membership.
+- CLPE has created free teaching sequences for a range of high-quality picture books that explore the refugee experience.
+The teaching notes are aimed primarily at KS2 and KS3 pupils and can be downloaded with a free introductory membership.

 Visit the resource